 [Church of England - Wikipedia, the free encyclopedia The Church of England understands itself to be both Catholic and Reformed: [3]

-Catholic in that it views itself as a part of the universal church of Christ in unbroken continuity with the early apostolic and later mediæval church.
+Catholic in that it views itself as a part of the universal church of Christ in unbroken continuity with the early apostolic and later mediƦval church.
 This is expressed in its strong emphasis on the teachings of the early Church Fathers, in particular as formalised in the Apostolic, Nicene and Athanasian creeds.
 [4]

-Protestant Reformation...
+Reformed to the extent that it has been influenced by some of the doctrinal principles of the 16th century Protestant Reformation...
 The English church was under papal authority for nearly a thousand years, before separating from Rome in 1534 during the reign of King Henry VIII.
 A theological separation had been foreshadowed by various movements within the English church such as Lollardy, but the English Reformation gained political support when Henry VIII wanted an annulment of his marriage to Catherine of Aragon so he could marry Anne Boleyn.
 Under pressure from Catherine's nephew, the Emperor Charles V, Pope Clement VII refused the annulment.
 Eventually, Henry, although theologically a doctrinal Catholic, took the position of Supreme Head of the Church of England to ensure the annulment of his marriage.
 He was excommunicated by Pope Paul III[6].]

 [The Protestant Ethic and the Spirit of Capitalism - Wikipedia, the free encyclopedia

-book written by Max Weber, a German economist and sociologist, in 1904 and 1905 that began as a series of essays.
+The Protestant Ethic and the Spirit of Capitalism is a book written by Max Weber, a German economist and sociologist, in 1904 and 1905 that began as a series of essays.
 The original edition was in German and has been released.

-capitalism evolved when the Protestant (particularly Calvinist) ethic influenced large numbers of people to engage in work in the secular world, developing their own enterprises and engaging in trade and the accumulation of wealth for investment.
+Weber wrote that capitalism evolved when the Protestant (particularly Calvinist) ethic influenced large numbers of people to engage in work in the secular world, developing their own enterprises and engaging in trade and the accumulation of wealth for investment.
 In other words, the Protestant ethic was a force behind an unplanned and uncoordinated mass action that influenced the development of capitalism.
 This idea is also known as "the Weber thesis".]

 Of many masons of capitalism, Anne Boleyn is surely one.
 [TNM]